kronaemmanuel/PPSD-assignment-3/life_Cycle/Life_Cycle.md

 ## Agent and Team Assignment
 After receiving a ticket notification.
 The ticket is assigned or reassigned to a team of agents or an individual agent.

-When enabled, alerts and details are sent out to assignee or team members.
+When enabled, alerts and details me tickets that keepin roll between  sent out to assignee or team members.

 ## Transferring Departments
 It can also assign outside of department taht is called transfer of department.
 Department setting determines if a ticket can be assigned to agents outside the current department.